eric-handley/seng-350/docs/prompts.md

   - There is now a syntax error in the html file.
 Please look at the code to ensure it matches with mermaid version 10.9.4
   - I think the issue is to do with the '||--o{' tokens which are only valid in erDiagram.
 Please edit the file to avoid those.
-**Implementation-II**
-Branch: `feature/mcp-agent`
-- ChatGPT Prompts:
-  - What would a finished product web app look like with MCP integration for a user?

-- Cursor Prompts:
-  - Please create MCP agent capability such that a user can simply prompt and have the MCP agent be able to complete a task for them

 **Implementation-I**